fyelles/FYhtml2text/README.md

 # [FYhtml2text]

-Proof of concept, need to clean it
+Proof of concept
+Using beautiful soup need to extract the text from the HTML.

+Converting the HTML manpages to a TEXT version

+It is an "EARLY"*1000 version